-Proposals will be evaluated based on the following criteria: Intrinsic Merit, Project Management, and Budget Justification.
+Proposals will be evaluated based on the following criteria for the award: Intrinsic Merit, Project Management, and Budget Justification.
 The bulleted lists after each criterion below should not be construed as any indication of priority or relative weighting.
 Rather, the bullets are provided for clarity and facilitation of proposal development.
+Note: Each proposer shall provide specific information on how the relevance of the proposed effort to NASA and the jurisdiction was determined.